Description

 Growing Chicago Hardy Fig Trees

 Grown in the ground, the Chicago Hardy Fig can reach between ten to fifteen feet in height.
 In a garden pot, the tree’s height will be reduced by the size of the container.
-Outdoor potted trees should be brought indoors for the winter.
+Fig trees thrives in warm climates with well-draining soil and plenty of sunlight.
+These deciduous trees yield delicious fruits and can be cultivated in both outdoor gardens and large containers, providing ample space for their expansive growth.

 Buy a Chicago Hardy Fig tree and enjoy delicious figs and from this hardy plant.